I get it. Everyone wants to make a quick buck.

 Of course, there are a TON of other benefits of working remotely (flexibility and work-life balance are two big ones), but for us, it’s all about finding the best talent.“Being 100% remote is Hubstaff’s biggest competitive advantage” Click To Tweet

-In a certain way, building a remote team was the only option for Hubstaff.
+In a certain way, building and managing a remote team was the only option for Hubstaff.
 After all, if we didn’t work remotely ourselves, how in the hell could we pitch software for remote teams with a straight face?
 So yeah, it’s part of our brand narrative… but it’s also way more than that.
 It’s the fuel behind our innovation, and it’s a big part of what’s allowed us to scale the way we have.

 How to hire a remote team